 - contemporary management approaches, encompassing best practice, family friendly policies, continuous improvement, performance evaluation, strict accountability and a strong commitment to training and development, and

 - personal and corporate flexibility, versatility and adaptability, all of which are necessary in a portfolio characterised by a uniquely diverse agenda and an often demanding and unpredictable environment.

 At the Department of Foreign Affairs and Trade (DFAT), the majority of our people are ‘generalists’.
 Generalists do not require specific qualifications or professional expertise to do their job, but use skills and experience gained through study, training and other roles within the department and elsewhere.

 While no specific qualifications are required for generalist roles, we strongly encourage economists and legal practitioners to apply, as there are numerous roles across the DFAT that require economic analysis and legal experience.

 During your career as a generalist, you will have the opportunity to apply to work in a variety of roles and in different work areas and locations in Australia and overseas.
 These roles may suit your existing skills and expertise or they may challenge you to develop new ones.

 Throughout your career you will be involved in interesting and fulfilling work, some of which may include:

-- developing and implementing foreign or trade policy, including country or region political and economic analysis
+- developing and implementing foreign, international development or trade policy, including country or region political and economic analysis

 - providing advice or services to the department's clients, such as the Australian public, other areas of the Australian Public Service and foreign governments